kiali/kiali.io/content/en/docs/Features/validations.md

 ### KIA1501 - More than one K8s Gateway for the same host and port combination

-A k8s Gateway define a point where traffic can be translated to Services within the cluster.
-This is defined through the listeners or addresses.
-This validation warns the scenario where there is more than one Listener for the same port and host combinations in different k8s Gateways, where the traffic handling can be in a conflict.
+A k8s Gateway defines a point where traffic can be translated to Services, within the cluster.
+This is defined through listeners or addresses.
+This validation warns when finding multiple Listener definitions for the same port and host combination, in different k8s Gateways.
+In this case the traffic handling can be in conflict.

 The exception to this rule is where the listeners specify different handlers.
 That is the reason why the severity is a warning.